Zürich Hauptbahnhof: The 1871 station

-The station was named Zürich Hauptbahnhof in 1893, to reflect that year's incorporation of many of Zürich's suburbs into an enlarged municipality.
+The station was named Zürich Hauptbahnhof in 1893, to reflect that year's incorporation of many of Zurich's suburbs into an enlarged municipality.
 In 1902, the year in which the Swiss Federal Railways (SBB) took over the Schweizerische Centralbahn and the NOB, the tracks inside the eastern end of the train shed were lifted, due to a lack of space.
 Since then, these tracks have terminated at a more central location, immediately to the north of the Bahnhofstrasse.
 Also in 1902, four more tracks and a north wing with a restaurant and railway mail service were added to the north of the train shed.
 In the vacant space left inside the train shed, new rooms were built for baggage handling.

 On 18 February 1916, the SBB decided that electrification of its network would be by the high-tension single-phase alternating current system that is still used on all routes.
-On 5 February 1923, the electrified Zug–Zürich railway was put into operation, the first electrified line to Zurich.
+On 5 February 1923, the electrified Zug–Zurich railway was put into operation, the first electrified line to Zurich.
 By 1927 all routes from Zürich Hauptbahnhof had been electrified.

 In 1933, the station's simple concourse and the iron and glass train shed were created with seven and a half arches to cover 16 tracks.
 As part of that work, the main shed was shortened by two segments.

-In the 1940s, the line between Zürich and Geneva served as a "parade route".
+In the 1940s, the line between Zurich and Geneva served as a "parade route".
 The first lightweight steel express train had entered service on this route in 1937.
 By 11 June 1960, the SBB network was largely electrified.
-In the following year, the SBB introduced its first four-system electric trains under the Trans Europ Express banner, and thereby increased the Zürich Hauptbahnhof's international importance.
+In the following year, the SBB introduced its first four-system electric trains under the Trans Europ Express banner, and thereby increased Zürich Hauptbahnhof's international importance.